mabq/arch-base/README.md

 ansible-playbook local.yml -k --vault-password-file ~/.vault_key
 ```

-You will be prompted for the root password you just changed.
+You will be prompted for the root password of the managed node (the one you just changed).

 If no erros occur the managed node will shutdown automatically after install.
 Remove install media and turn it back on.

-## Connect to internet

-Once the script completes the computer will automatically reboot.

 Use the `nmtui` command to connect to a wireless network.